Linux-Tech-Tips/tile_game/README.md

 - Code refactoring

 **Fixes**:
+- BUG: First randomizer is always seeded the same, leading to the same order of blocks for the first game
+- BUG: Few rows from the top, unsupported blocks don't fall down properly/aren't cleared properly
 - Command line option to disable color mode for colorless terminals
 - Fix all warnings once release-applicable version done